hazelcast/hazelcast-nodejs-client/README.md

 - `hazelcast.invalidation.max.tolerated.miss.count`: Default value is `10`.
 If missed invalidation count is bigger than this value, relevant cached data will be made unreachable.

 - `hazelcast.invalidation.reconciliation.interval.seconds`: Default value is `60` seconds.
 This is a periodic task that scans cluster members periodically to compare generated invalidation events with the received ones from the client Near Cache.

+### 7.8.3.
+Automated Pipelining

+Hazelcast Node.js client performs automated pipelining of operations.
+It means that the library pushes all operations into an internal queue and tries to send them in batches.
+This reduces the count of executed `Socket.write()` calls and significantly improves throughtput for read operations.

+You can configure automated operation pipelining with the `ClientConfig.properties` below:

+- `hazelcast.client.autopipelining.enabled`: Default value is `true`.
+Turns automated pipelining feature on/off.
+If your application does only writes operations, like `IMap.set()`, you can try disabling automated pipelining to get a slightly better throughtput.

+- `hazelcast.client.autopipelining.threshold.bytes`: Default value is `8192` bytes.
+This is the coalescing threshold for the internal queue used by automated pipelining.
+Once the total size of operation payloads taken from the queue reaches this value during batch preparation, these operations are written to the socket.
+Notice that automated pipelining will still send operations if their total size is smaller than the threshold and there are no more operations in the internal queue.

 ## 7.9.
 Monitoring and Logging